Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Is Old Republic Home Warranty worth it in 2026?

 Old Republic Home Warranty is worth it for homeowners in its 25-state coverage area who want high appliance coverage limits and a trusted brand with 50+ years of history.
 It's particularly well-suited for real estate transactions where a warranty is included in the listing.
-However, if you have an older home with pre-existing issues, American Home Shield may offer better protection.
-Always read your state-specific contract before purchasing.
+However, if you have an older home with pre-existing issues, American Home Shield may offer better protection because it covers issues from lack of maintenance and improper installation.
+Always read your state-specific contract before purchasing, since coverage varies significantly by state.

 What is Old Republic Home Warranty's BBB rating?

-Old Republic Home Protection holds an A+ rating from the Better Business Bureau and has been a BBB-accredited business for over 25 years.
-While the formal rating is excellent, customer review scores on BBB's platform average around 3.71 out of 5, reflecting mixed real-world experiences.
+Old Republic Home Protection holds an A+ rating from the Better Business Bureau and has been a BBB-accredited business since November 1996.
+As of mid-2026, customer review scores on BBB's platform average 3.73 out of 5 stars across 1,031 reviews, reflecting mixed real-world experiences.
 The gap between the accreditation grade and customer reviews is something potential buyers should factor into their decision.

 What does Old Republic Home Warranty not cover?